History of the United States Virgin Islands: Early colonial period, 1493–1733

 The first documented Europeans to visit the islands arrived with Christopher Columbus.
-Blown off course during his 1493–1496 voyage, Columbus landed on Saint Croix, then continued exploring Saint Thomas and Saint John.
-He gave the islands their original Spanish names—Santa Cruz, San Tomas, and San Juan—focusing on religious themes.
+Blown off course during his 1493–1496 voyage, Columbus encountered Saint Croix on November 14, 1493.
+A boat was sent ashore to the island, the crew of which was met by the native Amerindians.
+Their encounter quickly erupted into violence.
+Columbus' voyage continued north, exploring Saint Thomas and Saint John, without sending his crew ashore.

+Columbus gave the islands their original Spanish names—Santa Cruz, San Tomas, and San Juan, all names with religious meanings.
 The collection of tiny islets, cays, and rocks dotting the sea around them reminded Columbus of Saint Ursula and her 11,000 virgin martyrs, which inspired him to name the archipelago Santa Ursula y las Once Mil Virgenes (English: Saint Ursula and her Eleven Thousand Virgins).
-In practice, the name was shortened to Las Vîrgenes.
+According to Diego Álvarez Chanca, Columbus had chosen the name to "exaggerate his find" to the Spanish Crown.
+In practice, the name of the islands was shortened to Las Vîrgenes.

-The first encounter Columbus had with the Kalinago quickly erupted into a battle.
-When Columbus and his crew decided to move on to other islands, they kidnapped six Arawaks to guide them.
-Although Columbus left without founding a colony, many more battles between the Spanish and Kalinago followed over the next century.
 Disease, forced labor, assaults, and murders took an enormous toll on both the Arawak and Kalinago populations.
-Spanish forces frequently raided the Virgin Islands, enslaving the indigenous people to work in mines of the Greater Antilles.
+Spanish forces frequently raided the Virgin Islands, enslaving the Indigenous people to work the mines of the Greater Antilles.
 Much of the population that was not captured eventually fled to the lower Caribbean islands.
 Around 1550, Charles V of Spain declared the native tribes enemies of the empire.
-As a result, most of the remaining indigenous population fled the Virgin Islands, were enslaved, or were killed soon thereafter.
+As a result, most of the remaining Indigenous population either fled, were enslaved, or were killed soon thereafter.